RickStrahl/Westwind.AI/README.md

 .NET Targets:

-* .NET9.0
+* .NET10.0
 * .NET8.0
 * .NET472

-> If you need streaming interfaces or want to do extended processing on your AI results with  custom functions or other add-on operations, then using one of the more powerful and heavy dependencies tools like [Semantic Kernel](https://github.com/microsoft/semantic-kernel) makes good sense.
+> If you need streaming interfaces or want to do extended processing on your AI results with  custom functions, MCP integration or other add-on operations, then using one of the more powerful and heavy dependencies tools like [Microsoft.Extensions.AI](https://learn.microsoft.com/en-us/dotnet/ai/microsoft-extensions-ai) makes good sense.

 ## Usage Examples